acorg/2018-cambridge-python-course/class_notes/Day3_afternoon.md

-# Class notes - day 3 afternoon
+# Class notes - Day 3, Afternoon

 ## Speed on the Command Line
 Some command line shortcuts: